 In the video I go over a few setup tips.

 The screen area you are recording should be small – ideally at the size of your final video.
 For example if you’re doing final videos at 720 x 1280, then capture an area on your screen of that same size.

 Before you record your first screen capture videos, read and watch the next video lesson for an insider trick.

 In Quicktime, the editing features are quite minimal, so you may find that a bit frustrating.

 Video Best Practices

-Techsmith has a blog post with some more general tips on Screen casting and editing.
-You can read it here.
+Techsmith has a several blog posts with some more general tips on Screen casting and editing.
+You can find those here.

 Download the free trials first